The best hotels in Savannah

 Wormsloe's live oak avenue (15 km south) is the most dramatic photo opportunity.
 The 2.4 km corridor of 400 trees creates a natural cathedral.
 Morning light filters through the canopy beautifully.
 Arrive at opening (9am) for fewer people in your shot.

-Savannah's best neighborhoods
+Savannah's best hotel regions

 Savannah's Historic District is where you want to be.
 The squares, the river, and the restaurants are all walkable.
 Venture south to the Victorian District for character and lower prices.